markschultz/team-panda-fall-2024/adrs/adr-004-hris-integration-microservice.md

 - The system is expected to be able to integrate with a large number of external HR systems, both for importing job openings and for exporting resumes.
 - This set of HR systems is expected to change over time as new systems enter the market and older ones fall out of use
-- The specifics of the integration are not relevant to the primary mission of the system (matching applicants to jobs, and providing neutral summaries of resumes).
+- The specifics of the integration are not relevant to the primary mission of the system (matching candidates to jobs, and providing neutral summaries of resumes).

 ## Decision